viaielja/viaielja-wasmiot/README.md

 ---

+## Debugging
+For debugging, the devcontainer should work quite well with just using VSCode like you would locally.

+__Something that has to be done though__, is to __manually__ run `npm install` after getting inside the container (This might be because of bind mounting with the current project directory structure?).
+Note that this will also result in a _local_ `node_modules` directory in all its glory.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.